Rerail Your Life

 Lieke ten Brummelhuis

-I am an Associate Professor in Management at SFU’s Beedie School of Business, and author of “Work-Life Strategy: Finding Happiness While Juggling Multiple Roles”.
-Since 2005, I have researched how work and family life are interconnected, and how for instance, our personal life affects how we perform at work.
-When I became a mom in 2014, I became even more motivated to find an answer to the question of how we can be happy while trying to juggle family life with a career.
+I am an Associate Professor in Management at SFU’s Beedie School of Business and the author of “Work-Life Strategy: Finding Happiness While Juggling Multiple Roles.”
+Since 2005, I have researched how work and family life are interconnected and how, for instance, our personal lives affect how we perform at work.
+When I became a mom in 2014, I became even more motivated to find an answer to how we can be happy while juggling family life with a career.

-Based on insight from more than 18 years of research as well as my personal life, the book offers insights and concrete steps that can help people thrive while they combine multiple roles.
-For many people, those roles might be work and family, but the model is for anyone as most of us juggle multiple roles (e.g., being a friend and employee).
+Based on insights from more than 18 years of research, the book offers insights and concrete steps to help people thrive while combining multiple roles.
+For many people, those roles might be work and family, but Work-Life Strategy is for anyone as most of us juggle multiple roles (e.g., being a friend and employee).

-I am also writing blogs in which I share how my juggling act works, including all its ups and downs.
-In the past 9 years, my family life has developed from being a single mom to one kid, to being a married and having a patchwork family of three kids.
-My life certainly is not perfect, but it is good.
-By sharing some research insights, tips, and tricks, I hope your life will be too.
+In the past ten years, my family life has developed from being a single mom to one kid to being married and having a patchwork family of three kids.
+My life certainly is not perfect, but I am happy.
+By sharing some research insights, tips, and tricks, I hope you will be, too.

-Since August 2024, I am a Contributor to Forbes, sharing evidence-based management insights on topics such as work-life balance, long work hours, and employee health.
+Since August 2024, I have been a Contributor to Forbes, sharing evidence-based management insights on topics such as work-life balance, long work hours, and employee health.

 I am proud to be a Dutch and Canadian citizen, and I’m particularly grateful to live in Canada with my husband and our kids.
 I love the outdoors and staying active, including hiking, swimming, skiing, and running.